Loved by 15K+ pet parents

 Safety.

 Your first goal should be to ensure the crate is put together properly.
 A crate constructed improperly could result in it collapsing on your puppy or dog causing injury.
 Always remove your puppy’s or dog’s collar to prevent accidental choking.
-Your dog or puppy’s collar could get stuck on the door which could result in strangulation.
-Make sure the crate is not left in direct sunlight such as by a window.
+Your dog or puppy’s collar could get stuck on the door, which could result in strangulation.
+Make sure the crate is not left in direct sunlight, such as by a window.
 Make sure your dog has access to water.

-The crate can leave your dog traumatized.
+The crate can leave your dog traumatised.

 Finally.